DataFire/Integrations/integrations/generated/google_genomics/README.md

 * Operation `object`: This resource represents a long-running operation that is the result of a
   * done `boolean`: If the value is `false`, it means the operation is still in progress.
   * error [Status](#status)
-  * metadata `object`: An OperationMetadata object.
+  * metadata `object`: An OperationMetadata or Metadata object.
 This will always be returned with the Operation.
   * name `string`: The server-assigned name, which is only unique within the same service that originally returns it.
 For example&#58; `operations/CJHU7Oi_ChDrveSpBRjfuL-qzoWAgEw`
   * response `object`: If importing ReadGroupSets, an ImportReadGroupSetsResponse is returned.
 If importing Variants, an ImportVariantsResponse is returned.
 For pipelines and exports, an Empty response is returned.